Ernst Wollweber: Biography

 Wollweber rose quickly through the party ranks and by 1921 had become a member of the KPD’s Central Committee and Political Secretary of Hesse-Waldeck.
-Two years later, Wollweber became a leader of the militant wings of the KPD in Hesse-Waldeck, Thuringia, and Silesia.
+Two years later, Wollweber became a leader of the military wings of the KPD in Hesse-Waldeck, Thuringia, and Silesia.
 Wollweber’s activities led to his arrest in 1924, after which time he was charged with high treason.
 Wollweber was released in 1926, and in 1928 he was elected a representative of the Prussian Federal State Parliament, a position he held until 1932.
 In 1929, he was elected to the Federal State Parliament of Lower Silesia and from 1932 to 1933 was a representative of the Reichstag.
+He served as political leader of the KPD's Silesia district from 1929 to 1930.
 In 1931 was he elected to the leadership of the International Union of Seamen and Harbour Workers (ISH).

 When the KPD was outlawed in Germany after the Reichstag fire of February 1933, Wollweber was forced to flee to Copenhagen and later to Leningrad.
-From 1936 to 1940, Wollweber organized the "Organisation Against Fascism and in Support of the USSR", better known as the Wollweber League, which conducted 21 known acts of sabotage against the ships of Fascist nations sailing from Scandinavian and other northern European ports.
-In 1937, Wollweber became a weapons supplier to the Republican side in the Spanish Civil War.
-A worldwide fugitive, Wollweber was finally apprehended in Sweden in 1940 when he was very nearly deported to certain death in Germany.
-Eventually he was sentenced to three years of imprisonment.
+In 1936, he and his Norwegian wife, Ragnhild Wiik, moved to Oslo, where they lived in an apartment in the newly-built suburb of Sinsenterrassen.
+From then to 1940, Wollweber organized the "Organisation Against Fascism and in Support of the USSR", better known as the Wollweber League.
+The League conducted 21 known acts of sabotage against the ships of fascist nations sailing from Scandinavian and other northern European ports.
+Wollweber's agents stole dynamite from iron ore mines in Kiruna and Luleå in northern Sweden, smuggled it to Narvik in northern Norway, and thence by sea to Oslo.
+Their attacks included the sinkings of the Italian ship in November 1937, and the German ship in March 1938.
+Both ships were carrying arms and ammunition to equip the Nationalist forces in the Spanish Civil War.

+In 1937, Wollweber became a weapons supplier to the Republican forces in the Spanish Civil War.
+When Germany invaded Norway in April 1940, Wollweber fled to Sweden, where he was arrested, and very nearly deported to certain death in Germany.
+Eventually he was sentenced to three years' imprisonment.
 Because he had received Soviet citizenship while in custody, the Swedish Government in 1944 finally gave in to Soviet pressure and allowed Wollweber to leave for the USSR.